top of page

 Meera’s Story

-Meera joined StaySafeVancouver after meeting founder Cindy Peterson through a community safety workshop in Surrey.
-Growing up in British Columbia, she saw firsthand how access to safe public spaces and reliable transport shaped women’s sense of security.
-That experience inspired her to focus on urban planning, safety education, and inclusive reporting.
+Meera moved to Squamish after growing up in British Columbia, where she experienced firsthand how access to safe public spaces, parks, and reliable transit shapes residents’ sense of security.
+That perspective inspires her focus on urban planning, outdoor recreation safety, and community-focused reporting across the Sea-to-Sky region.

-Before joining the team, Meera studied communications and media at Simon Fraser University and worked with local non-profits to produce public-awareness campaigns on safety, civic engagement, and neighbourhood development.
+Before joining StaySafeVancouver, Meera studied communications and media at Simon Fraser University and worked with local non-profits to produce public-awareness campaigns on safety, civic engagement, and neighbourhood development.

-Outside of writing, Meera enjoys cycling along the Central Valley Greenway, attending local food markets, and volunteering at community events that promote urban safety and inclusivity.
+Outside of writing, Meera enjoys hiking the Stawamus Chief, cycling along the Sea-to-Sky Trail, exploring local farmers’ markets, and volunteering at community events that promote safety, outdoor recreation, and inclusive neighbourhood initiatives.

 Back to Meet The Writers.